| | | | | | | |

 • Use the right rice.
 Use Carnaroli Rice as your number one choice, otherwise opt for Arborio.

 • Toast the rice.
-Toasting the rice just slightly makes it lovely and nutty and amplifies the inherent flavor of rice.
+Toasting the rice just slightly makes it lovely and nutty and amplifies the inherent flavour of rice.
 Don’t overdo it though, or you’ll lock in all the starches that make risotto gorgeously creamy.

 • Keep it simple.
 I love to keep my risotto straightforward and uncomplicated, with minimum ingredients.
 This lets the fresh wild garlic shine.